ucsb-ds/pl-dev-team/topics/local_development/index.md

 ## Run PrairieLearn (no external grader)

 * Note that many courses *do* use an external grader, including CMPSC 5A.
-* For courses with an external grader, see the instructions later in this document.
+* For courses with an external grade, follow [these instrucitons instead of this step](https://ucsb-ds.github.io/pl-dev-team/topics/local_development/external_grader.html).

 First, cd into the directory where you cloned the PrairieLearn course repo, and update the main branch.